 Eating on a Budget

-All the usual fast-food places are available in the more populated areas, including Taco Bell, Subway, and McDonald's, in case you need a quick and cheap bite.
+All the usual fast-food places are available in the more populated areas, including Taco Bell, Subway, and McDonald's, if you need a quick and cheap bite.

 You can even find food trucks and farmer markets on the side of highways.